Choices Have Consequences: You Get to Make Your Own Choices, but You Do Not Get to Choose Your Consequences.

 Although so often in life, people do not wish to take responsibility for the choices they carry out, but on the contrary, we must remember, we have to create our reality.

 If you do not want to admit that your decisions have real-life consequences; you will get crushed by a giant mischievous called paying the price of looking to take on the liability.

 One of my favorite quotes is “The price of greatness is responsibility” – Winston Churchill.
 The transition from youth to an adult presented us responsible for the choices we make in life.

 Try to escape from making choices as you might; you cannot avoid the consequences of your decisions, whether you care to admit it your choices have real-life outcomes.

 It is upon you to distinguish how you flourish in life.
-This means it is critical to attracting what you imagine, reflect what you desire, become what you respect, and mirror what you admire.
+Meaning it is critical to attracting what you imagine, reflect what you desire, become what you respect, and mirror what you admire.

 God also gave man and woman the ability to think for himself or herself.
 This enables you to separate between what is good and what is wrong.
 Therefore, you’ll make choices that genuinely affect your destiny.
 Remember, you are free to choose your actions, but you are not free from the consequences of your decisions.

 You have the power to create and experience the quality of life you truly desire and need.
-One of the most incredible gifts given to you by God is the right to choose.
-Whether we know it, we all use this power that can be called a “surface-level form of power.”
+One of the most incredible gifts given to you by God is the ability to choose.
+Whether we know it, we all use this skill, and it is called a “surface-level form of power.”